amirtvk/SpringDataRest_StepByStep/README.md

-### How to use PATCH and PUT method for a repository?
+### How to use PATCH and PUT method on a repository?

 `PATCH` method is used to partially update a resource.
 If you want to update a resource send a `PATCH` request to resource URI.
 The body of `PATCH` request have to include all attribute:newValues.